LION phase 3: ACT II TROPICAL BUNGALOW

-/ THE IMPLOSION OF COLONIAL APARTHEID IN COLONIAL CONGO (D.R.C.)
+/ THE IMPLOSION OF APARTHEID IN COLONIAL CONGO (D.R.C.)

 Tropical Bungalow or ‘La Machine Mystique’ (the mystical machine) is a ritual performance depicting the implosion of the Belgian colonial system in Belgian Congo around 1955.
 This ritual directed by King Lion I is a semi caricatural reenactment of the daily life of Belgian role models in the segregated society of the Belgian Congo.
 The actors, the set and the props form the physical machine.
 Once the parts of the machine are set in motion through the process of acting, the voices of Flemish and Congolese forefathers of the colonial Congo awakens, reconstructing history as a ritual.